rosenemi/PartyPlannerRosenfeld-/README.md

 Uploading the data ended up being easier than I expected and I had few issues.
 The most signifcant was that I need to split the guests name by first and last so that the split method used to split up the data worked correctly.

 I had the most diffculty with the sort method.
+Mainly with indexing errors but was able to get it to work for the most part.